 Where trad isn't growing as a thick mat, it can be weeded by hand.
 Wear gloves (surgical gloves are best for delicate weeding), because trad sap can cause an allergic response.
-Important points to note:
+Important points:

 The long term method

 Trad thrives in partially-shaded, moist and fertile areas - just the kind of places that would, in its absence, regenerate rainforest.
 But even trad has its limits.
-It declines in very deep shade, and that's what a mature rainforest provides, where a diversity of vines has helped to close the canopy.
+It struggles to grow in mature rainforest, especially where a diversity of vines has helped to close the canopy.
 The mature trees are also highly efficient at taking up nutrients as soon as they are liberated from the fallen leaves.
 With good management, regenerating rainforest will attain that resilient stage more quickly, shading and starving out this extraordinary weed.

 Before you kill it, have a close look at a trad flower.
 Around the stamens you will see some fine hairs.
 Under the microscope (photo below), these are seen to be strings of cells, so transparent that you can see mitochondria streaming along strands of protoplasm.

 Photo Michael Reid

 You can see protoplasmic streaming (cyclosis) in this video - worth a visit to see how lively those floral hairs of tradescantia are.
 The tiny black specks streaming along the strands of protoplasm are the mitochondria.

 Our trad is sterile

 Don't worry if you see trad flowering, because it won't set seed.
 This is because it was introduced into Australia as a self-sterile clone.
 There is always the danger that another clone could arrive to pollinate and set seed with our resident one.

 If that happened to us, that would make trad an even more serious weed.